-- 1. Covering a Part D drug for you that is not on our "Drug List."
+- 1. Covering a Part D drug for you that is not on our Drug List.
 You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug. - 2.
-Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our "Drug List."
+Removing a restriction on our coverage for a covered drug.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.